strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 Compared to my previous dashboard on this analysis, I have made the following changes:

 1. I have merged the datasets using Jupyter notebook to ensure accurate records are reflected in my visualizations.
-Tableau joins might not be the best option when working with datasets with little common attributes.
+Tableau joins might not be the best option when working with datasets with little or no common attributes.
+For Tableau beginners, Tableau joins might not be the best way to combine data from multiple sources.
+I realized the difference in my joined datasets when I performed the same merge using Python and tried to recreate it in Tableau.
+Also , an added benefit is speed of data processing and not unnecessarily slowing down my Tableau desktop file due to live/ extract join based data sources.

-2.
+2. The second major change I made was using combined axis charts to replace my previous charts.

+3. I also added two charts to the analysis.
+One is on the trend of average speed and red light violations over the time period of study.
+This not only allowed me to use some cool analytics features in Tableau but also present an interesting finding in addition to the ones presented previously.

+4. Lastly, based on my previous analysis I was trying to understand whether any correlation existed by speed and red light violations and that is another addition to this week's dashboard.

+So below is a detailed walkthrough of each chart, including preparing data sources using Jupyter notebook and creating the chart and the dashboard for the first finding.

 **Combining data sources**
 Link to data sources: